linux-system-roles/logging/README.md

 By default, the test target will be the latest `centos` image from Docker Hub.
 You can test against a different image/tag like so:

-  `$ MOLECULE_DISTRO="fedora:28" molecule test`
+  `$ MOLECULE_DISTRO="fedora:30" molecule test`

 Additional Resources
 ====================

-Additional Rsyslog custom parameters can be added to the logging role vars.yaml file, based on the parameters in the Rsyslog role README file under the /roles directory.
+Additional Rsyslog custom parameters can be added to the logging role vars.yaml file, based on the parameters in the [Rsyslog role README file](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/README.md).

 License
 =======